jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

 **Version 1.4.0 b3**

+- Added fix to prevent crash when no Zone information is received.

+**Version 1.4.0 b2**

 - If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
 - **`binary_sensor.[zone_name]_trigger` will be removed soon, please update necessary code per below.**